mattholy/mossy/README.md

 We lovingly provide:

 - **Full ActivityPub support**: Yes, Mossy supports ActivityPub.
 Even more, all types of activities are **supported**, e.g. status, article, gallery, ask box...
+- **Creator-friendly**: Mossy will be compatible with HDR photos and videos, and supports most wide color gamuts
 - **High performance**: Even a small server can handel a large number of requests from fediverse
-- **Flexible cluster**: Join a new node into your cluster at your will
+- **Flexible cluster**: Setup any new node within your cluster at your will
 - **Compatible with Mastodon's APIs**: So any application developed for Mastodon can generally be used with Mossy as well (Maybe, we are tring)
 - **Cluster of clusters**: Each Mossy Cluster can communicate with other Mossy Clusters, using algorithms to eliminate spam
-- **Creator-friendly**: Mossy will be compatible with HDR photos and videos, and supports most wide color gamuts
+- **Privacy**: Mossy will never collect your personal information, and will never share your data with third parties.
+Additionally, when everyone in the chat is using Mossy, we support end-to-end encryption to ensure your conversations are secure and worry-free.

 </div>